PRIDE FOUNDATION AUSTRALIA SMALL GRANTS PROGRAM

 Additionally, PFA will consider the following:

-• Will the project have adequate resources and support and is well planned?
+- Will the project have adequate resources and support, and is it well planned?

-• Does the budget add up and has the applicant made a contribution or sourced money or inkind support from other organisations or people?
+- Is the budget appropriate for the project, and has the applicant made a contribution or sourced money or in-kind support from other organisations or people?

 Organisational capacity